 RISE then helps participants obtain asset-specific training as needed, at no cost to the participant.
 For example, those saving for homeownership will need to complete homebuyer education classes.
 Finally, RISE will help Save Up participants purchase the asset for which they’ve saved.
 Assets include homes, cars, computers, post-secondary classes and small businesses.

-She said “being in the Save Up Program was a faith builder.
-Now I feel that I can accomplish anything.
+“Being in the Save Up Program was a faith builder,” said Ms. Tee, who moved her family into their new home this past December.
+“Now I feel that I can accomplish anything.
 RISE is a symbol of me having faith in myself.
 Learning how to budget and save has helped me to purchase a home.
 My next goal is to save for my children’s college education.”